whitefusionhq/fullstackrubydev/src/_posts/2022-06-03-what-would-it-take-for-roda-to-win.md

 In fact, the simplest Roda application can [fit into a single file](http://roda.jeremyevans.net/rdoc/files/README_rdoc.html#label-Usage).
 That's how easy it is to get started with Roda.
 And I love that because so much of my mindset these days, so much of my ethos as a web developer, is trying to find or build tools which are fascinatingly simplistic at first glance. _How close can we get to a small file with a little bit of code in it?_ Maybe that's all you need to do. 😄

 I think some of my take on this is born from seeing such momentum in other ecosystems.
-Over in the world of JavaScript, you'll quicly discover a shiny new concept called **serverless functions** which has taken quite a hold in the minds of web developers.
+Over in the world of JavaScript, you'll quickly discover a shiny new concept called **serverless functions** which has taken quite a hold in the minds of web developers.
 If all you need to do is something very straightforward—an API with a couple of routes perhaps—you can write a couple of functions and deploy those files somewhere relevant like Netlify and boom, it just works.
 You don't really have to think about it.
 You don't have to think about stacks and architectures and all these different considerations upfront.

 What _I don't like_ about serverless functions though is it's really unclear to me how you move up from there.
 Sure, the barrier to entry is indeed very low, but how do you grow your architecture into to a much more complicated, fullstack framework approach?
 And then how portable is that across different platforms and across different kinds of setups?
 As many of us Rubyists have seen, JavaScript projects tend to mushroom in tooling configuration and build complexity at an alarming rate.